yjmantilla/sovabids/README.rst

 .. after-init-label

-A python package for automating eeg2bids conversion. sovabids can be used through its python API or through its cli entry points.
+* sovabids is a python package for automating eeg2bids conversion.

+* sovabids can be used through its python API or through its cli entry points.

 Architecture
 ------------